robsontenorio/laravel-keycloak-guard/README.md

 Usually you API should handle one *resource_access*.
 But, if you handle multiples, just use a comma separated list of allowed resources accepted by API.
 This attribute will be confronted against `resource_access` attribute from JWT token, while authenticating.

+✔️ **leeway**

+*Default is 0*

+ You can add a leeway to account for when there is a clock skew times between the signing and verifying servers.
+If you are facing issues like *"Cannot handle token prior to <DATE>"* try to set it `60` (seconds).

 ## Laravel Auth

 Changes on `config/auth.php`